Church of the Incarnation (Dallas, Texas): Liturgy

 The Church of the Incarnation, being a parish of the Episcopal Church, uses the 1979 Book of Common Prayer (BCP) as its standard for worship.
-Each Sunday the Eucharist is celebrated seven times, in addition to six times during the week.
+Each Sunday the Eucharist is celebrated six times, in addition to five times during the week.
 Both of the rites provided in the Book of Common Prayer are used.
-The traditional services use Rite I while the contemporary services use Rite II.
+The traditional services use Rite I while the contemporary services use a Rite II.
 One exception to the use of the 1979 BCP is for Choral Evensong.
 Earlier versions of the BCP included rites for this service, but the closest thing to be found in the most recent edition is a rite for evening prayer.
 Therefore, the rite used had to be taken from a different edition.
 The rite used is found in the 1662 BCP, which remains the primary edition in the Church of England.
+Another exception is that, while in Rite II of the 1979 BCP, the congregation's response to the Dominus Vobiscum is "And also with you," in the contemporary services at Incarnation, the congregation says "And with your spirit," a more literal contemporary rendering of the original Latin "Et cum spiritu tuo."

 Anglo-Catholicism

-The Church of the Incarnation is one of the few parishes in the Diocese of Dallas to be considered Anglo-Catholic.
-This applies primarily to the traditional liturgies only, but also impacts the theology and practices of the parish outside of the liturgy.
-A few of the identifying practices seen in the parish include the celebration of Choral Evensong (including the use of incense), the hearing of private confessions, the invocation of the Virgin Mary and other saints for the purpose of intercession, a limited Marian devotion, a great deal of pomp in processional practices, and the "high-church" liturgy used in the traditional services.
+The Church of the Incarnation has been influenced by the Anglo-Catholic tradition, though it is more aptly described as belonging to the "Prayerbook Catholic" tradition.
+A few of the identifying practices seen in the parish include the celebration of Choral Evensong (including the use of incense), the hearing of private confessions, the invocation of the Virgin Mary and other saints for the purpose of intercession, a limited Marian devotion, and the "high-church" liturgy used in the traditional services.